-CRM integrations can allow you to take your marketing and sales to the next level.
+CRM integrations can support you to take your marketing and sales to the next level.
 By opening your leads hub to third-party apps, you can get more data, more insight and more control.

 If you’re tired of flicking between screens and software to find the data you need, then keep reading.
-Expand your CRM’s potential by integrating it with the tools and systems you’re already using.
+You’ll learn:

 A CRM integration is the seamless connection between your CRM software and third-party applications you use day-to-day.
 These integrations automate key actions for your teams and provide them with key data needed to scale your business.

 The right CRM integrations allow you to eliminate the need to toggle between software and expand the functionality of your core CRM tool.